 3. Improved B2B Capabilities

 Shopify have significantly expanded their Plus B2B offerings, with custom pricing and catalogues along with company accounts and payment terms.
-This is a major differentiator if you’re a wholesale business or hybrid DTC/B2B.
+This is a major differentiator if you’re a wholesale business or hybrid DTC or B2B.

 4. International Expansion Tools

-Both Plus and Advanced support Shopify Markets functionality; however, Plus offers more scalability for multi-store and international setups, which is better suited for more complex global operations.
+Both Plus and Advanced support Shopify Markets functionality, however, the Plus tier offers more scalability for multi-store and international setups, which is better suited for more complex global operations.

 Reasons to Choose Shopify Plus Over Shopify Advanced